giria/JSONParserURL/README.md

  ```
  Note that `Laureate.fullName` is optional because some times the Nobel prize is awarded to an organizations instead of a person.

-It list the awarded of 2020:
+Here is the list of the awarded of 2020:
 ```
 YEAR 2020 Nobel Prizes: